How To Control Clothes Moths

 Some natural products will deter moth, such as lavender and cedar but once you have moth activity, you will need a killer to deal with them.
 One natural product that is effective is diatomaceous earth however, this would not really be appropriate to apply to your clothing unless you could leave the clothes unused for around four weeks in order for the dust to have good effect.
 It is messy but non toxic to humans.

 Carrying Out a Treatment Against Clothes Moth

 Initial whole room treatment.

 There may be moth around in the room that is affected, not just in the clothes.
-A pre or post treatment that can be effective at killing moths that may be hiding under the bed or behind the curtains is to use an insecticidal smoke to smoke fumigate the room Pro-Active Mini Smoke
+A pre or post treatment that can be effective at killing moths that may be hiding under the bed or behind the curtains is to use an insecticidal smoke to smoke fumigate the room Pro-Active Midi Smoke

 Open drawers and wardrobe doors, close windows, seal open fireplaces and turn off fire alarms, then place sufficient smoke cannisters onto an upturned dinner plate in the centre of the room, light, watch from the door to ensure the smoke cannisters burn out totally without falling over, close the door and seal with masking tape.
 Re-open after four hours, open windows to ventilate for 15 minutes, the room can then be used straight away.